pfflame/parkhurst-community-booking-system/README.md

 ### Error Handling

-The system provides comprehensive error logging with detailed information about failures, including page URLs and titles when errors occur.
+The system provides comprehensive error logging with detailed information about failures.
+- Success is determined by redirection to the exact `https://parkhurst.skedda.com/booking` URL.
+- If not redirected, or if specific error messages are found on the page, the booking is considered failed.
+- All errors, including page URL and title at the time of failure, are logged to `booking_errors.log` in the project root.

 ### Logs